With the price of silver at a record high, 90% junk silver coins are among the most common investment items.

 You can also use a magnet to test the coin.
 Silver is not magnetic, so if the coin is attracted to a magnet, it is not made of silver.
 This simple test can quickly rule out counterfeit or non-silver coins.

-Another useful method is performing a sound test.
 Silver coins produce a distinctive ringing sound when tapped gently with another coin or dropped onto a hard surface like wood.
 This ring is due to silver’s high density and acoustic properties.
 Coins made from other metals will have a duller, less resonant sound.
+The Sound Test or Ping Test is another method of testing the authenticity of silver coins.

 If you’re still unsure, consider having the coin evaluated by a reputable coin dealer.